samhains/samhains.github.io/blog/_posts/studio/2018-01-30-internet-self-ideation.md

 ![](https://images-na.ssl-images-amazon.com/images/I/61dwPV5niOL._SY355_.jpg))

 The face and voice data captured from the tests are projected onto mannequin faces.
-The users face and voice have been stolen and are now being contorted.
+The videos of users face and voice have been appropriated.
 They watch themselves in a performance that they did not authorize.
-They watch themselves behave like a 'buffoon' to an applauding, simulated audience.
+They watch themselves behave like a 'buffoon' to an applauding, gawking, simulated audience.

 The audience members applaud with the mindless cruelty of a nightmare.
 Their contorted smiles are stolen from other visitors who have come before them.